 Greater Glyph of Scaling Magic Resist

-The attack speed runes are essential to any Shyvana build in order to maximize clear speed.
+The attack speed and attack damage runes are standard and are there to maximize clear speed and damage output.
 Scaling resistance seals and glyphs are what I use to stack with her passive Dragonborn in order to safely rush HP items like Frozen Mallet and Titanic Hydra.

 As for masteries, Courage of the Colossus is the ideal keystone.
 It's extremely complimentary to Shyvana's optimal playstyle which I'll get into below.
 The rest of your points need to go into the ferocity tree so you can run Vampirism .